Shuttleworth various

 BY CAR:

 Most visitors drive to the show, taking advantage of the free parking and generally light traffic, when compared to other airshows.
-This is a convenient option, but note that Hill Lane, which crosses the northern end of the main runway, is shut during the air displays, so don’t be late if you will be arriving at the airfield from the west.
+This is a convenient option, but note that Hill Lane, which crosses the northern end of the main runway, is shut during the air displays.

 BY PUBLIC TRANSPORT:

 Biggleswade is served by Thameslink and Great Nothern services, which run between London King’s Cross and Peterborough.
 The trip from London takes 45 minutes, with trains running around every half an hour.
 Return tickets start from about £15.
-See the operator’s website for more details and to book tickets at the lowest prices (note that all services will be operated by Great British Railways from 2023).
+See the operator’s website for more details and to book tickets at the lowest prices.

 Shuttleworth airshows can be done as a daytrip, and there is generally no need for overnight accomodation at or near the airshow.
 However, camping is available in the grounds of the estate.
 For those who do require a nearby hotel, the nearest large towns are Bedford, Luton, Hitchin and Letchworth Garden City.
 Hotel prices are not affected by the airshow.